 Microsoft Dynamics CRM has been deprecated for some time, replaced by Dynamics 365 Sales.

 Despite the benefits of the new platform, there are organisations yet to make the changeover.
-Below we’ve compared features of Dynamics CRM vs Dynamics 365 Sales, and how your organisation can benefit by migrating to a new Microsoft sales CRM solution.
+Below we’ve compared features of Dynamics CRM vs Dynamics 365, and how your organisation can benefit by migrating to a new Microsoft sales CRM solution.

 As software, Dynamics CRM was required to be installed and run on a localised server.
 In contrast, Dynamics 365 can be run from the cloud or in-house.

-There are various features of Microsoft’s CRM system that work better for it being in the cloud - not least availability for use anywhere.
+Various features of Microsoft’s CRM system work better for it being in the cloud - not least availability for use anywhere.

 With a cloud-hosted Dynamics 365 solution for sales, you’ll always have the latest version at no extra charge.
 This includes both security patching(applied automatically)and new features and functionality (which is deployed twice a year).